ob7/nixos-infect/README.md

 Then change kernel on vm to the pvh-grub one in rimuhosting cp.

 Should boot up into nixos.
+make grub device nodev in configuration.nix to allow for nixos-rebuild switch to work without fail.
 # NixOS-Infect

 ## What is this?